 Minor in Business Law

-The Minor in Business Law in the College of Business and Economics prepares its students with the knowledge and skills they need for a productive business career or successful legal study.
+The Minor in Business Law in the College of Business and Economics prepares its students with the knowledge and skills they need for a productive business career and introduction to legal studies.
 In an increasingly complex business world and regulatory environment, businesses and consumers need more than a passing acquaintance with the law and legal issues.
 Business law students study law from a business perspective to help them appreciate how legal issues affect business decision making.
-In addition, the business law minor contributes to students’ critical thinking, communication and leadership skills development.
+In addition, the business law minor contributes to students’ critical thinking, communication, and leadership skills development.

-This 18-unit minor is available to students who have a major other than Business Administration with a CBEI concentration.
+The 18-unit minor is available to all TU students, except for those who have a Business Administration major with a Legal Studies (CBEI) concentration.
 The Business Law minor normally takes 4 terms to complete.

 - At least 12 units of the Minor must be completed at Towson University.

-- No more than 3 units of upper (300-400) level courses may be taken as part of Study Abroad.
+- No more than 3 units of upper (300-400) level courses may be taken as part of Study Abroad / Away.

 |LEGL 225||LEGAL ENVIRONMENT OF BUSINESS||3|